tempesta-tech/tempesta/doc/scheduling.md

 #### Hash Scheduler

 Chooses server to schedule request to by hashed key value.
-Key is built using _uri_, _request method_ and host header of the request.
+Key is built using _uri_, _request method_ and _host header_ of the request.
 In most cases load will be distributed among all the servers in group, but situations when single server pulls all the load are also possible.
 Although it is quite improbable, such condition is quite stable: it cannot be fixed by adding/removing servers and restarting Tempesta FW.

+Hash scheduler have an advantages though.
+It schedules requests of same resources to the same servers.
+That can reduce load of backend servers.

 Scheduler name for use in configuration file: `hash`.